-- I have read and agree to be bound by the declaration - I confirm that the information on this application is true, complete and accurate and no information requested or other material information has been omitted. - I agree to my personal data being processed by UCAS and passed to my chosen educational establishments, and understand how my data will be processed. - I accept that, if I do not fully comply with these requirements, UCAS shall have the right to cancel my application and I shall have no claim against UCAS or any higher education institution or college in relation thereto.
+- + I have read and agree to be bound by the declaration - I confirm that the information on this application is true, complete and accurate and no information requested or other material information has been omitted. - I understand that the personal data within my application will be used in the ways explained in the declaration and privacy policy. - I accept that, if I do not fully comply with these requirements, UCAS shall have the right to cancel my application and I shall have no claim against UCAS or any higher education institution or college in relation thereto.